petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/backup-service-overview.md

 1. Add variables from the [Environment Variables Reference](#environment-variables-reference) list to configure the backup service.

-1. Save the file and deploy to your project to implement the configuration.
+1. Save the file and deploy it to your project to implement the configuration.

 See [Configuration via LCP.json](../../reference/configuration-via-lcp-json.md) for more information about configuring environment services via their `LCP.json` files.